raatiniemi/google-analytics-simplified/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Google Analytics simplified is a simple WordPress plugin for adding Google Analytics tracking to a WordPress based site.
+Simple WordPress plugin for working with Google Analytics.

 == Description ==

-Google Analytics simplified is a simple WordPress plugin for adding Google Analytics tracking to a WordPress based site.
+Google Analytics simplified is a WordPress plugin that for adding the Google Analytics tracking code to a WordPress based site.

-When the Google Analytics property ID has been entered on the plugin option page (located under Settings), a snippet for Google Analytics will be added to the `wp_footer`-hook in WordPress.
+Once the property ID have been entered on the option page (located under Settings), the tracking snippet will be added to the `wp_footer`-hook in WordPress.

-If your theme do not utilizes the `wp_footer`-hook the plugin will not work.

-The plugin will add the site URL to the snippet, this way no other sites will be tracked.

-It also support preview-mode.
-Which means that when you're previewing a post, the snippet will not be displayed and your page views will not be tracked.
+It supports the preview-mode in WordPress.
+This means that, when you're previewing a post/page, the views won't be tracked.

-The main repository for Google Analytics simplified is hosted over at [GitHub](https://github.com/raatiniemi/google-analytics-simplified/).
-Feel free to submit pull requests, or requests features or bugs in the issue tracker.
+The main repository is hosted over at [GitHub](https://github.com/raatiniemi/google-analytics-simplified/).
+Feel free to submit pull requests or use the issue tracker to request features or report bugs.

 == Installation ==